Hang gliding preparation

 Inform the air traffic authorities in your area of your flying plans.
 In Britain that entails contacting the RAF low flying booking cell (contact details are in the BHPA magazine) and providing input to their civil air notification procedure, ideally before the 20:00 NOTAM deadline.
 (Info received after that results in the distribution of a late warning rather than a NOTAM, apparently.)

 |To find out what happens to the NOTAMs we raise, paragliding instructor Dean Crosby flew in the back seat of a Tornado attack aircraft.
 (See SkyWings, June 2007.)
 Fast jet pilots download the day’s NOTAMs to a memory stick and plug it into the aircraft’s navigation system, which displays the information at the appropriate juncture during the mission.|

 Our end of the process is documented on the BHPA web site:

 On the day before, we are not always certain which site we will fly.
-BHPA advice (summer 2013) is to initiate the civil air notification procedure for each site you might fly, then cancel the redundant ones the next day.
+Therefore, initiate the civil air notification procedure for each site you might fly, then cancel the redundant ones the next day.